-Based on the current and expected composition of our income and assets and the value of our assets, we believe we were not a PFIC for 2019, and we do not expect to be a PFIC for our current taxable year.
+Our PFIC status for the 2020 taxable year is currently not certain.
+However, based on the current and expected composition of our income and the value of our assets, we believe we were not a PFIC for 2020, and we do not expect to be a PFIC for our current taxable year.
 However, no assurances regarding our PFIC status can be provided for the current taxable year or any future taxable years.
 The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis applying principles and methodologies that in some circumstances are unclear and subject to varying interpretation.
 In addition, our belief that we do not expect to be a PFIC for the current taxable year is based in part upon proposed Treasury Regulations and there is a risk that those proposed Treasury Regulations may be modified or withdrawn, which could result in our being classified as a PFIC for the current taxable year.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
 The composition of our income and assets is also affected by the spending of the cash we raise in any offering, including this offering.

 For further discussion of the PFIC rules and adverse U.S. federal income tax consequences in the event we are classified as a PFIC, see the section titled "Material Income Tax Considerations-Material U.S. Federal Income Considerations for U.S. Holders" in this prospectus.
-Each U.S. Holder should consult its own tax advisors with respect to the potential adverse U.S. tax consequences to it if we are or were to become a PFIC
+Each U.S. Holder should consult its own tax advisors with respect to the potential adverse U.S. tax consequences to it if we are or were to become a PFIC.